open/close all folders

 - Lazy Bum: In the manga, when he first awakens, he scolds Kanon for waking him up and plans to go back to sleep for a few hundred more years.
 Only when he realizes Hades is also awakening and he may permanently lose the chance to take over the world does he possess Julian.

-- Making a Splash: As God of the Sea he controls all of the oceans in the world to its will and rain, causing widespread flooding.
+- Making a Splash: As God of the Sea he can bend all of the oceans in the world and rain to his will, causing widespread flooding.

 - Powers via Possession: Julian gains godly Cosmos thanks to Poseidon using him as a vessel.
 Bonus points for being very powerful while Poseidon was not yet fully awakened.